it-projects-llc/addons-dev/sale_contract_hours/README.rst

     * *Generate Recurring Reports from Contracts*: change *Next Execution Date* to Now.
     * wait a minute
-    * Check new invoices in *Sales/Contract Reports* - they have a draft state and have to be validated and sent manually
+    * Check new sale.order records in *Sales/Quotattion* - they have a draft state and have to be validated and sent manually

+      * sale order has:
-      * Create invoice if timesheets are exceeded
+        * positive lines from timesheets
-      * Sent report or report  with invoice on extra timesheets to customer.
+        * negative lines from prepaid hours
+      * if there is not extra timesheets (i.e. customer has enough prepaid hours), total would be zero and sale.order can be canceled
+      * if total > 0, then invoice must be created and sent

 Further information